tkeijock/k8s-eks-showcase/README.md

 Without Minikube, I would need to provision multiple EC2 instances, configure them as Kubernetes nodes, and manage all the required infrastructure myself — something that only makes sense later, when moving to a real EKS production environment.

+### Minikube: Local vs Virtual
+When running Minikube on a local machine, a virtualization layer is required—typically something like VirtualBox.
+However, when using a virtualized environment such as an EC2 instance, an additional hypervisor is not needed, because the instance already provides the underlying virtualization required for Minikube's nodes.

 ---
 # Testing :

 ## testing enviroment overview :
-- create a EC2 instance
+- Create a EC2 instance
+- Kubectl
-- install Kubectl, Docker and  Minikube.
+- Install Docker
--
--
+- Install Minikube

 ## 🖥️ Create a EC2 Instance
 1️⃣ Access the AWS Console: